vajajak/applifting-full-stack-exercise/README.md

 npm run relay
 ```

-You can then end the Docker container and start it up again via
+You can then terminate the Docker container and start it up again via

 ```bash
 docker-compose down